GolovchenkoA/AWS-Certified-Developer-Exam-DVA-C02/README.md

 Components:
 - [Templates](https://aws.amazon.com/cloudformation/resources/templates/)
 - [Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-cloudformation-stack.html) - It's a deployed environment
-- [StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-cloudformation-stackset.html) - extends Stack and deploy an environment across multiple regions and accounts
+- [StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-cloudformation-stackset.html) - extends Stack and deploy an environment across multiple regions and accounts within a single operation
 - Change Sets -Updates a stack.
 Also provides a summary of proposed changes.
 Useful to see what will be changed

 ### 63. Creating and updating Stacks
 [CloudFormation template example.
 EC2 instance with SSH rule]([https://github.com/nealdct/aws-dva-code/tree/main/aws-cloudformation](https://github.com/nealdct/aws-dva-code/blob/main/aws-cloudformation/3-ec2-template.yml))

+[CloudFormation template Mappings syntax](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html) The optional Mappings section helps you create key-value pairs that can be used to specify values based on certain conditions or dependencies.
+One common use case for the Mappings section is to set values based on the AWS Region where the stack is deployed.
+This can be achieved by using the AWS::Region pseudo parameter.
+The AWS::Region pseudo parameter is a value that CloudFormation resolves to the region where the stack is created.
+Pseudo parameters are resolved by CloudFormation when you create the stack.

 ### 64. Creating nested Stacks using the AWS CLI
 [CloudFormation nested stack example.
 Manual](https://github.com/nealdct/aws-dva-code/blob/main/aws-cloudformation/Create%20Nested%20Stack%20using%20the%20AWS%20CLI.md)